selimslab/selimslab.github.io/_tech/os.md

 ---
 layout: post
-title: Writing a very simple operating system kernel from scratch
+title: Logos, a very basic operating system kernel from scratch
 ---

 Modern life runs on computers, and they run on operating systems